jku876/CS16_Lab08_Starter/README.md

     - (9 -> 9 -> 5) + (9 -> 5 -> 6)
       - Output: 8 -> 5 -> 2 -> 1
       - Explanation: 659 + 599 = 1258

+- **Recursively delete k nodes from a linked list**
+  - Given the head of a linked list, delete the first k nodes from the linked list
+    - k will always be less than the length of the linked list

+- **Recursively find the middle of the linked list**
+  - Find the middle node of a linked list, and return that node
+  - It is guaranteed that the linked list will contain an odd number of nodes